kekse1/v4/docs/modules/web/dialog.md

 Any `DialogButton` can get it's own callback function, which will also be called when closing the Dialog, but these ones directly with the button selection, _before_ any animation, etc.

-So use the regalar Dialog callback if you want to be sure everything's really done, and use the DialogButton callback**s** if you want an instantaneous effect when the user selects a button (and only then.. if no such button selected, e.g. via `<Escape>` key, then only the regular callback will get called).
+So use the regular Dialog callback if you want to be sure everything's really done, and use the DialogButton callback**s** if you want an instantaneous effect when the user selects a button (and only then.. if no such button selected, e.g. via `<Escape>` key, then only the regular callback will get called).